pooyavahidi/examples/ai/regression.md

 - $size$ and $bedrooms$ are the input features
 - $price$ is the target value

+> Note: In machine learning workflow, [feature engineering](feature_engineering.md) is an important step to select and transform the input features to best capture the information relevant for model training and performance.
+So, in this example, althgouh we have size and number of bedrooms as input features, we still need to make sure that these features are scaled, normalized, or transformed in a way that best represents the relationship between the input features and the target value.

 ## Linear Regression
 The model function $f$ for linear regression is a linear function of the input feature $x$ (which is a function that maps from $x$ to $\hat{y}$).